ddorn/alakajam-chaos/road.md

 While coding the pause I've found something funny : when I render the game, I interpolate the time between two updates, but since the game is not moving on pause it only make the particles jitter.

+# TODO: Polish
+- Pause on dark bg, with yellow particles on each side
+- explosion when a blob dies
+- bg depending on the score